Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 desc: Verify and sign one or two tokens in a request
 description: |
   The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request.
-For example, one token is given to an end user and the other token given to the client application.
+With a two token request, one token is allocated to an end user and the other token to the client application.

   The plugin refers to tokens as an _access token_ and _channel token_.
 Tokens can be any valid verifiable tokens.
 The plugin